Travel advice for the Nordic region in the age of the coronavirus

 • Safe and small accommodation options

-• Easy to travel by road, rail, sea if wanting to avoid unnecessary flying
+• Easy to travel by road, rail or sea if wanting to avoid unnecessary flying

 • Sustainable destinations

 • World class hygiene and other safety standards

 Below are some resources to aid you in planning and preparing for travel to the Nordic region in these unusual times.